Appearance

 ---|---|

-devices() | This method returns a list of ids of the devices supported by PlanQK through Braket. |
+devices() | This method returns a list of ids of the devices supported by PLANQK through Braket. |

 get_device(device_id) | This method returns a single device that matches the specified ID.
 If the backend cannot be found, a PlanqkClientError is thrown. |